 Image: Dom with his father Trevor in front of the Sydney harbour bridge.

-“What I love most about working for Life Without Barriers is the opportunities I get to enhance and improve people’s lives in meaningful ways, which I find personally fulfilling,” he said.
+With the right workplace adjustments, I can do my job just as well as any able-bodied person.
+What I love most about working for Life Without Barriers is the opportunities I get to enhance and improve people’s lives, which I find personally fulfilling.

 Image: Dom Freestone - self portrait